shimlab/BLAZE/README.md

 # Overview
 Combining single-cell RNA sequencing with Nanopore long-read sequencing enables isoform-level analysis in single cells.
 However, due to the higher error rate in Nanopore reads, the demultiplexing of cell barcodes and Unique molecular Identifiers (UMIs) can be challenging.
 This tool enables the accurate identification of barcodes and UMIs solely from Nanopore reads.
 The output of BLAZE is a barcode whitelist and a fastq of demultiplexed reads with barcodes and UMIs identified,  which can be utilised by downstream tools such as FLAMES to quantify genes and isoforms in single cells.
 For a detailed description of how BLAZE works and its performance across different datasets, please see our [Genome Biology paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-023-02907-y).

-# Version 2.x Update vs. Version 1.x
+# What’s New

-## Major updates
+## Feature added
+* v2.0:
     * **Add a final step to perform the read-to-whitelist assignment:** A putative barcode (16nt) will first be extended to include flanking bases from both sides.
 Then we scan through the whitelist and find the one with the lowest subsequence edit distance (ED: defined as the minimum edits required to make a shorter sequence a subsequence of the longer one).
     * **Identifies the putative UMI sequences for each read** The end position of the barcode, which is also the start position of the UMI sequence, will be corrected by taking into account the insertion and deletion errors in the putative barcode.
 The 10 (for 10x v2 kit) or 12nt (for 10x v3 kit) sequence immediately downstream will be used as UMI.
     * **Significant runtime improvement** (~5-10 times faster)

+    * **Add more information to the putative barcode table:**
+        * Putative UMI
+        * Flanking bases before barcode and after UMI (for correction of insertion and deletion within the putative barcode and UMIs)
+* v2.2:
-* **Trim the bases before and included in UMI from the demultiplexed reads:** From version 2.2, The output format will be in fastq or fastq.gz.
+    * **Trim the bases before and included in UMI from the demultiplexed reads:** The output format will be in fastq or fastq.gz.
 The header with be `@<16 nt BC>_<12 nt UMI>#read_id_<strand>`
+    * Add more information to the putative barcode table:
+        * UMI end position (used for later trimming the adaptor-UMI sequence from each read)
+* v2.4
-* **Adding more supported 10X kit.**  From version 2.4, The option ` --10x-kit-version` (or ` --kit-version`) can take '3v4', '3v3'(default), '3v2', '3v1' for 10X 3' GEX kit v4 to v2 respectively, and '5v3', '5v2' for 10X 5' GEX kit v3 and v2
+    * **Adding more supported 10X kit.**  The option ` --10x-kit-version` (or ` --kit-version`) can take '3v4', '3v3'(default), '3v2', '3v1' for 10X 3' GEX kit v4 to v2 respectively, and '5v3', '5v2' for 10X 5' GEX kit v3 and v2
+* v2.5
+    * **Restrand the final demultiplexed reads into the transcript strand.** This can be turned off by add `--no-restrand`.

-## Minor updates
+## Changes

+* From v2.0:
     * `--emptydrop` option in v1.x is on by default and is no longer user-specified.
-* Add more information to the putative barcode table:
-    * putative UMI
+* From v2.5:
-    * UMI end position (used for later trimming the adaptor-UMI sequence from each read) (v2.1)
-    * PolyT end position (used for later trimming the adaptor-UMI-polyT sequence from each read) (from v2.2)
-    * Flanking bases before barcode and after UMI (for correction of insertion and deletion within the putative barcode and UMIs)
+    * New read name format in the demultiplexed FASTQ: `@<barcode>_<UMI>_<original read id>_<strand ('+' or '-')  CB:Z:<barcode>  UB:Z:<UMI>`.
+The `CB` and `UB` tag can be pass to the bam file if using minimap2 with option `-y`.
+    * In the final demultiplexed FASTQ, the strand definition has been updated: ‘+’ now represents the transcript strand, while the previous definition associated it with the strand with forward sequence of the cell barcode, which is the reverse strand of the transcript.

 # Installation
 `pip3 install blaze2`